linnearice/Election_Analysis/README.md

     - The county results were:
         - Jefferson county received 10.5% of the vote and 38,855 number of votes.
         - Denver county received 82.8% of the vote and 306,055 number of votes.
-        - Arapahoe county received 6.7% of the vote adn 24,801 number of votes.
+        - Arapahoe county received 6.7% of the vote and 24,801 number of votes.
     - The largest county turnout was:
         - Denver
 ### Votes by Candidate